-- A subscription (Student Access Code) to Pearson | Mastering Physics to complete online homework assignments.
+- 1. Pearson Mastering Physics subscription A subscription (Student Access Code) to Pearson | Mastering Physics is required to complete online homework assignments.
 To purchase a subscription and/or register for our Mastering Physics course go to the course home folder in Brightspace, select the Mastering Physics module, then the Pearson link, and follow the instructions there.
 (You can also purchase the subscription directly from the Pearson website, but you must register for the course via Brightspace.
 If, in particular, you are being asked for a course ID, that is usually a sign that you have not done that.)
 Before proceeding with this please read the important information collected under the heading Mastering Physics FAQ & Troubleshooting at the end of this document.
-Regular homework assignment will begin on the first day of the course, and it is imperative that you set this up in a timely manner. - A [scientific calculator](#).
-This should have: addition, subtraction, multiplication, division, inverse power, trigonometric, inverse trigonometric and logarithmic functions.
+Regular homework assignment will begin on the first day of the course, and it is imperative that you set this up in a timely manner. - 2.
+A scientific calculator This should have: addition, subtraction, multiplication, division, inverse power, trigonometric, inverse trigonometric, and logarithmic functions.
 Graphing calculators are acceptable.
-Online access and AI functionalities are not.